peterMcP/FOW-research/docs/README.md

 ### Core of smooth - overview

 The core of this technique, is using bit masking, wich provides us a very smooth configuration "splitting" our fog tiles on a array of bits, used for assign every sprite change with perfect merging between visibility areas.
 Applying a precomputed "shape" masks bitwise ANDded to our fog data map (i explain this later).
-You can find a full explanation on the [article](http://bobkoon.com/how-to-implement-a-fog-of-war-part-2-smooth/) iself **HIGHLY recommended lecture** . *Acknowledgments to its pertinent autor, many thanks to share this to the community.*
+You can find a full explanation on the [article](http://bobkoon.com/how-to-implement-a-fog-of-war-part-2-smooth/) itself **HIGHLY recommended lecture** . *Acknowledgments to its pertinent [autor](http://bobkoon.com/), many thanks to share this to the community.*

 Fog data map is composed by an array of FOWTILE structures, looks like this: